 Surgery is the first treatment to try for most types of cancer, as solid tumours can usually be surgically removed.

 Accurately diagnosing cancer can take weeks or months.
-As cancer often develops slowly over several years, waiting for a few weeks won't usually impact on the effectiveness of treatment.
+As cancer often develops slowly over several years, waiting for a few weeks will not usually impact on the effectiveness of treatment.

 The National Institute for Health and Care Excellence (NICE) has produced referral guidelines for suspected cancer.

-You shouldn't have to wait more than 2 weeks to see a specialist if your GP suspects you have cancer and urgently refers you.
+You should not have to wait more than 2 weeks to see a specialist if your GP suspects you have cancer and urgently refers you.

-In cases where cancer has been confirmed, you shouldn't have to wait more than 31 days from the decision to treat to the start of treatment.
+In cases where cancer has been confirmed, you should not have to wait more than 31 days from the decision to treat to the start of treatment.

 Other cancer pages